awslabs/aws-sdk-swift/reference/0.x/AWSAmplify/AmplifyClientProtocol.md

 # AmplifyClientProtocol

 Amplify enables developers to develop and deploy cloud-powered mobile and web apps.
 The Amplify Console provides a continuous delivery and hosting service for web applications.
-For more information, see the <a href="https:​//docs.aws.amazon.com/amplify/latest/userguide/welcome.html">Amplify Console User Guide.
-The
-Amplify Framework is a comprehensive set of SDKs, libraries, tools, and documentation for client app development.
-For more information, see the <a href="https:​//docs.amplify.aws/">Amplify Framework.
+For more information, see the [Amplify Console User Guide](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html).
+The Amplify Framework is a comprehensive set of SDKs, libraries, tools, and documentation for client app development.
+For more information, see the [Amplify Framework.](https://docs.amplify.aws/)

 ``` swift
 public protocol AmplifyClientProtocol